-MW-1

-This alluvial well monitor has been sampled since 1994, and is located approximately 270 m southeast of where Bayou Gulch Road crosses Cherry Creek near Parker Road.
+CC-1 This site was established in 2012 on Cherry Creek.
+This site is located on Cherry Creek approximately 380 m upstream of where Bayou Gulch Road crosses Cherry Creek near Parker Road.

-MW-2

-This alluvial well monitor has been sampled since 1994, and is located downstream of the Pinery's wastewater treatment plant.
+CC-2 This site has been sampled since 1994 and is located on Cherry Creek below the Pinery's wastewater treatment plant.
 This site is located approximately 0.85 km upstream of Stroh Road.